On the complexity of Chow and Hurwitz forms: Multigraded Chow forms

 A linear subspace of $\PP^{\bm n}=\PP^{n_1}\times\PP^{n_2}\times\dots\times\PP^{n_l} $ is defined to be a product of linear subspaces: We say the \textit{format} of $L$ is $\bm{\alpha} =(\alpha_1,\alpha_2,\dots,\alpha_l)$ if $\dim L_i=\alpha_i$.
 Note that as an abstract variety, $L$ has dimension $|\bm{\alpha}|=\sum_i \alpha_i$.

 Contrary to the projective case, for a multiprojective variety, the number of intersection points of a linear subspace of complementary dimension may vary with the format of the subspace.
-The simplest examples occur when one considers the multiprojective varieties that are products of projective varieties.
-For $V=\PP^{1}\times \{p\}\subset\PP^1\times\PP^1$, the intersection with linear subspaces of format $(1,0)$ is generically empty whereas for a linear subspace of format $(0,1)$, the intersection is a singleton.
+Recall that a projective variety of degree $d$ has $d$ intersection points with a linear subspace of complementary dimension.
+The simplest counter-examples in the multiprojective space occur when one considers the multiprojective varieties that are products of projective varieties.
+For example, if $V=\PP^{1}\times \{p\}\subset\PP^1\times\PP^1$ then the intersection with linear subspaces of format $(1,0)$ is generically empty whereas for a linear subspace of format $(0,1)$, the intersection is a singleton.

+This observation leads to the following definition which aims to capture the intersection theoretic properties of the multiprojective variety $V$.

 \begin{definition} Let $V\subset\PP^{\bm n}$ be a pure dimensional multiprojective variety of dimension $r$.
 The \textit{support} $\supp(V)$ of $V$ is the set of all formats $\balpha\in\NN^l$ such that $|\balpha|=\codim V$ and the intersection of $V$ with a generic linear subspace $L=(L_1,L_2,\dots,L_l)$ of format $\balpha$ is non-empty.